Promptlink’s Broadband CPE Testing and Network Monitoring Product Support Plan

 Priority 4.
 Customer requires information or assistance on installation or configuration.

-As part of the installation effort for our customers, Promptlink offers one or more onsite training courses.
-Courses are targeted towards technical users of the Promptlink applications, specifically aiming to teach network engineers how to navigate the tools, use the applications for managing networks, and for making use of advanced features such as scripting, generation of configuration files and conducting firmware upgrades.
+For the software applications, courses are targeted towards technical users of the Promptlink’s software tools (typically: network engineers, NOC analysts, Call Center agents, Plant Maintenance dispatchers and Field Technicians), specifically aiming to teach them how to navigate the tools, use the applications for managing networks, and for making use of advanced features such as the generation of configuration files and conducting firmware upgrades.

-Onsite training courses are offered as two-day courses for up to six customer personnel.
+Onsite training courses are offered as two-day courses for customer personnel.
+For some specific Promptlink’s products, particularly the Network NoiseHawk, on-site training courses can be extended to provide a few days of assisted initial operation.
 The customer is responsible to provide a suitable training room with projector, whiteboard, student workstations with Internet access, and potentially other specific training requirements that will be communicated within two weeks of the training course.
 Promptlink will supply all student materials.

 Customer Support Team

-Promptlink utlilizes our internal resources for first level customer support and we maintain a staff of consultant level engineers ready to support our customers, as needed, with second level support.
+Promptlink utilizes its own internal resources for first level customer support and maintains a staff of consultant-level engineers ready to support its customers, as needed, with second level support.
 We also maintain a full life-cycle software development team, that is able to quickly and effectively resolve customer reported software issues.
-We apply a holistic, team based approach that benefits from strong interaction among all team members.
+We apply a holistic, team-based approach that benefits from strong interaction among all team members.